Last Updated on February 3, 2023 by rudyooms

 Sami is publishing a lot of Applocker stuff lately… So go check it out

 You really need to implement adminless and Applocker.
-You can deploy Applocker manually but why not doing this A la minute. ?
+You can deploy Applocker manually but why not do this A la minute. ?
 So you can sit back and relax